The Secret Garden: Plot summary

 One night, Mary follows mysterious cries that echo through the house.
 She is startled to find a boy of her own age, Colin, living in a hidden bedroom.
 She discovers that they are cousins, Colin being the son of Archibald Craven.
-Colin suffers from fevers and is confined to bed, believed unable to walk.
+Colin suffers from fevers and is confined to bed, believed to be unable to walk.
 Like Mary, he has grown very spoiled, with servants obeying his every whim in order to prevent his hysterical temper tantrums.
 Mary visits Colin every day that week, distracting him from his troubles and despondency with stories of the moor, Dickon, and the secret garden.
 She eventually confides to Colin that she has access to the secret garden, and he asks to see it.
 Colin is put into his wheelchair and brought outside, the first time he has been outdoors for several years.

 In the garden, the children are surprised to see Ben Weatherstaff looking over the wall on a ladder.
 Startled to see the children, he admits that he believed Colin to be "a cripple," with a crooked back and crooked legs.
 Furious at Ben's comments, Colin rises shakily from his chair and finds that he can stand, although his legs are weak from long disuse.
-Mary and Dickon spend almost every day in the garden with Colin, and encourage him to attempt walking.
+Mary and Dickon spend almost every day in the garden with Colin and encourage him to attempt walking.
 Gradually, Colin finds renewed hope for his future.
 Together, the children and Ben conspire to keep Colin's recovering health a secret from the other staff, hoping to surprise his father who is travelling abroad.

 As his son's health has improved, Archibald has been experiencing an improvement in his own spirits, culminating in a dream where his late wife calls to him from inside the garden.
 When he receives a letter from Dickon and Martha's mother, advising him to return to Misselthwaite, he takes the opportunity to come home.
 Walking around the garden wall, he is startled to hear voices inside.
-He finds the door unlocked, and is astonished to see the garden in full bloom and his son restored to health, having just won a race against Mary.
+He finds the door unlocked and is astonished to see the garden in full bloom and his son restored to health, having just won a race against Mary.
 The children tell their story, explaining the restoration of both the garden and Colin.
 Archibald and his son walk back to the manor together, to the amazement of the servants.